By Linda Egenes

 "Aaharah Praanah," says Ayurveda, which means "food is a synonym for life."
 Food nourishes more than the body.
 It determines the quality of your very consciousness.
 What you eat, how you cook, when and in what company you eat... these seemingly small details have a big impact on your overall health and, ultimately, your life span.

-To derive maximum benefit from your spices, sauté them in clarified butter or ghee before adding them to prepared foods.
+To derive maximum benefit from your spices, sauté them in clarified butter (ghee) before adding them to prepared foods.
 Ghee helps the body absorb the lipid-soluble part of spices with ease.
 It's highly aromatic and delicious, too.

-Ayurveda believes that disease and disorders develop as the result of accumulated ama, or toxins, in the body.
-While physical ama leads to disturbed digestion and forms the breeding ground for disease, mental ama can impact resistance to day-to-day stress.
+Ayurveda believes that health issues develop as the result of accumulated ama, or toxins, in the body.
+While physical ama leads to disturbed digestion and forms the breeding ground for other issues, mental ama can impact resistance to day-to-day stress.
 Lack of good-quality sleep is a major factor in generating high levels of mental ama.
 Nature intended sleep as a nightly ritual of rest and rejuvenation.
 When sleep does not come easy or is disturbed, the day's piled-up stresses, or ama, fail to be cleansed.
 A good night's sleep, on the other hand, increases ojas, or vital life force.
+Learn more about ojas: watch Enlivened Ojas : A By-Product Of Digestion Webinar.

 Transcendental Meditation® helps combat the daily build-up of stress, making it easier for the mind to shut off for the night.